Decentralization: A Qualitative Survey of Node Operators: Methodology and Context

 \blockquoteend

-Of the three layers they enumerate, their definition of governance layer is the single most important for our analysis, relating more strictly to voting power in the protocol, in their case Proof-of-Work, by “nodes participating in the block creation or mining process” and their hash rate.
-This is similar to other definitions such as Lin et al.,\citep{linetal9438771} which also focus on distribution of mining power.
-Gochhayat et al.\citep{gochhayat} also advance definitions of network and storage layers that are useful for our analysis.
+Of the three layers they enumerate, the governance layer is the most important for our analysis, relating more strictly to voting power in the protocol, in their case Proof-of-Work, by ``nodes participating in the block creation or mining process'' and their hash rate.
+This is similar to other definitions such as Lin et al.,~\cite{linetal9438771} which also focus on distribution of mining power.
+Gochhayat et al.~\cite{gochhayat} also advance definitions of network and storage layers that are useful for our analysis.
 The network layer involves control of network topology, bandwidth and block dissemination, factors more important in probabilistic finality, and less important in a Delegated Proof-of-Stake network with absolute finality.
-The storage layer meanwhile relates to node location, datacentre or cloud provider, which incidentally maps closely on to many definitions of decentralization given in our fieldwork by node operators, who often mentioned hardware and geographic dispersion of nodes.
+The storage layer meanwhile relates to node location, datacentre or cloud provider, which maps closely on to definitions of decentralization given in our fieldwork by node operators, who mentioned hardware and geographic dispersion of nodes.

-A better definition then might be a multi-faceted one, that takes in both technical and economic factors, such as that advanced by JP Vergne.
-Vergne attacks the definition from a different angle, identifying theatrical modes for the discussion of decentralization.
-“I propose to view the Web3 community as a decentralization theater,” he suggests, “namely, a fictitious space whose performers are enjoined to enact decentralization to preserve the coherence of the play.”\citep{vergne} Although these modes of “decentralization theatre” are satirical, they’re memorable enough names that we will adopt them unironically in our analysis:
+A better definition might be a multi-faceted one, such as that advanced by JP Vergne.
+Vergne attacks decentralization from a different angle, identifying theatrical modes for the discussion. ``I propose to view the Web3 community as a decentralization theater,'' he suggests, ``namely, a fictitious space whose performers are enjoined to enact decentralization to preserve the coherence of the play.''~\cite{vergne} He gives a terse definition of decentralization, which we will return to when discussing Figure \ref{fig:naive_decentralization} in Section 4.3; ``decentralization concerns authority dispersion within an organization, a system, a digital platform, or a network (typically, blockchains are these four things all at once).''~\cite{vergne} Although his modes of ``decentralization theatre'' are satirical, they're memorable enough names that we will adopt them unironically in our analysis:

-\begin{enumerate}[noitemsep] \item \textbf{Bucket Decentralization} This is a common framing in the blockchain space of decentralization, whereby it is thought of in economic terms, ``equating economic inequality with token ownership concentration and, by extension, with centralization."
-Its logical drawbacks are discussed at length by Vergne, but for now we simply need to build on to it that in our use we understand it to mean \textit{economic decentralization, particularly that concerned with distribution of voting power} (i.e. staked tokens). \item \textbf{Godot Decentralization} This is another common framing of decentralization, broadly speaking referring to \textit{systemic resilience via technical means}, ``[f]or some, a system is decentralized when it has so many points of failure that it simply cannot fail amid adverse circumstances, for any attacker would have to simultaneously attack on too many fronts to be successful." \end{enumerate}